 - What is the item, product, or information?
-Is the export controlled by the Export Administration Regulations or International Traffic in Arms Regulations?
+Is it subject to the EAR or ITAR?

 - Most items and technologies are controlled to some degree, and the degree of control varies per item.
 Contact Export Control for a review and classification of the item(s) you are shipping.